danielabar/meblog/src/markdown/rails-dependent-destroy.md

 Book model is the same as before.

 Load an author with multiple books and then call `author.destroy`.
 This time it deletes all the author's books in a single DELETE statement and does not invoke the book model's `before_destroy` callback.
-It does however invoke the author's `before_destroy` callback because we called `author.destroy`:
+It does however invoke the author's `before_destroy` callback because we called `author.destroy`.

+Could be better for performance if Author has a lot of books - deleting in a single statement rather than executing multiple.
+But will not have a chance to invoke the `before_destroy` callback of each associated Book model.

 ```ruby
 irb(main):001:0> a = Author.find_by(name: "Andrew Park")